p-madin/Docker-LEMP/README.md

-This repository represents a bare minimum for 1 LAMP stack, implementing a container which executes and requests on ubuntu:latest
+This repository represents a bare minimum for 1 LEMP stack, implementing a container which executes and requests on ubuntu:latest